yonch/opentelemetry-network/scratchpad/aggregation-core.md

      - Also propagates to az_az
   4) az_az.a_to_b.foreach(f); az_az.b_to_a.foreach(f)
      - Emits az_az metrics (and feeds percentile latencies if enabled)
+  - Note: there is no standalone role→role projection; role spans are used to scope AZ (az.role) and to populate labels (workload.*) on node/az projections.
 - Timestamp: For each emitted sample, the timestamp aligns to the end of the corresponding 30s slot.
 - Zero injection: For node_node emission only, if metrics.active_sockets > 0 in a sample, the encoder immediately schedules a zero-value update at (t + interval) to ensure a trailing zero is emitted after activity ceases, reducing handle churn and producing terminal zero samples.
+  - This zero injection affects the underlying stores; when the future zero timeslot is processed it is emitted through whichever outputs are enabled (Prometheus/JSON and/or OTLP).
 - Sources: reducer/aggregation/agg_core.cc:73-164, reducer/aggregation/tsdb_encoder.inl, release/generated/ebpf_net/aggregation/containers.inl

+Timeslots, Clocks, and Timestamps
+- Clocks and cadence
+  - VirtualClock (both matching and aggregation cores) advances in 1s “clock timeslots” derived from message timestamps.
+When all inputs move past the current 1s slot, on_timeslot_complete() fires.
+  - Protocol MetricStores (both cores) bucket at 30s.
+The mapping from timestamp t→slot uses a 30s divider, independent from the 1s VirtualClock.
+- Matching core flush
+  - On every 1s clock tick, MatchingCore::on_timeslot_complete() calls send_metrics_to_aggregation().
+It computes slot_timestamp = current_timestamp() − timeslot_duration() (i.e., now − 1s) and tries to flush the finished 30s window.
+  - Each per-protocol flow store is a MetricStore<..., N_EPOCHS=4> with a 30s divider.
+A foreach runs only when relative_timeslot(slot_timestamp) > 0, which means the “previous” 30s window has closed.
+This call then iterates only entries queued for that closed 30s window and advances the store by one window.
+  - For each entry, matching sends an update to aggregation with t = slot_timestamp.
+That t is used by aggregation to place the update into the correct 30s window at the next stage (agg_root).
+- Aggregation core flush
+  - On every 1s clock tick, AggCore::on_timeslot_complete() calls write_metrics().
+It checks readiness on agg_root’s 30s MetricStores; if relative_timeslot(now) > 0, it processes the previous 30s window.
+  - The TSDB timestamp used for all outputs in that flush is aligned to the end of the 30s bucket (AggCore::write_standard_metrics aligns to the slot boundary before constructing TsdbEncoder).
+  - Within a flush, the pipeline is: agg_root (propagate only) → node_node (emit + propagate) → az_node (emit + propagate) → az_az (emit + feed percentile latencies).
+After each foreach, the corresponding store.advance() moves to the next 30s epoch.
+- Why different epoch counts
+  - Matching flow stores use N_EPOCHS=4 to tolerate small delays and to prevent late-but-nearby updates from clobbering the “current” bucket; the ring makes it safe to enqueue into the correct relative bin and flush the exact closed bin.
+  - Aggregation: agg_root uses N_EPOCHS=2 (producer/consumer) to decouple ingestion for the next 30s window from iteration of the previous one; downstream projections (node_node/az_node/az_az) use N_EPOCHS=1 as they are fed with the previous-slot timestamp during propagation and then immediately flushed in the same pass.
+- Simplifying to single-slot (Rust port guidance)
+  - For projections (node_node, az_node, az_az): already single-slot and safe.
+The pipeline sets their current_timeslot_ via the first update using the previous-slot timestamp, then immediately flushes them (relative_timeslot(now) > 0), and advances.
+  - For agg_root: a single-slot store can work provided emission and ingestion are serialized (single-threaded core) and message handling does not interleave with write_standard_metrics().
+That is already true in the current design (on_timeslot_complete runs in the event loop between RPC batches).
+With N_EPOCHS=1:
+    - The foreach drains the queue for the finished 30s window and calls store.advance() (which increments current_timeslot_ even if queue index stays 0).
+    - New updates for the next 30s window are enqueued only after the flush completes (no concurrent ingestion), so they won’t leak into the just-emitted window.
+  - Caveat: if you ever parallelize ingestion with emission, or allow late-arriving updates for a closed window to be enqueued during emission, agg_root must be double-buffered to avoid mixing windows.
+Matching should keep ≥2 epochs (current uses 4) to tolerate minor timing skew.
+- Timestamps seen downstream
+  - Updates sent from matching carry t ≈ now−1s (inside the just-closed 30s window); aggregation uses that t purely to select the correct 30s bin.
+  - TSDB/OTLP outputs from aggregation carry a timestamp aligned to the end boundary of the 30s window, not the raw message t.
+  - Flow logs (OTLP) follow the same aligned 30s timestamp.

 Emitted Metrics
 - Protocol metric families and formulas (all emitted per projection, unless gated):